rajgoel/course-machine-learning/03-lecture/slides.md

 ### Total derivatives

-Changing a weight or bias in layer $l < L$, does not only change the activations of layer $l$, but also the activations of subsequent layers.
+Changing a weight or bias of a hidden layer ($l < L$), does not only change the activations of the layer, but also the activations of subsequent layers.

 Instead of using the partial derivative for weights and biases of hidden layers, we use the **total derivative** for gradient descent.